 When working with OKR, you will, therefore, have to ask yourself two questions:

 We also suggest adding a third:

-The third question will generate actions: things you’ll do to get to your OKRs.
-They complete the picture and help people understand the difference between Key Results and actions (which people often mix up).
+The third question will generate initiatives: things you’ll do to get to your OKRs.
+They complete the picture and help people understand the difference between Key Results and initiatives (which people often mix up).